hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

    once told him, at the battle of Jerico hill.
 We learn a bit more about it, the fall of Gilead and also the fate of Farson.
-After passing some of the worlds of other stories (the Tower is collapsing and all the worlds are blending), Roland is left in the final stop, Tower Station, the door to the Dark Tower, the only one in All-World.
+After passing some of the worlds of other stories (the Tower is collapsing and all the worlds are blending), Roland is left in the final stop, Keystone Station, the door to the Dark Tower, the only one in All-World.
 The old ones built this station and tried everything to open that portal, yet never successfully.
 Blaine commits suicide.
 Black Thirteen *wakes up*, starts to vibrate and with a deafening sound grows and expands absorbing everything like a blackhole, including Roland.
 The gunslinger has this vision of the rose that holds all the suns and all the universes that Jake saw in NYC, and all the lovecroftian beings of the Prim in between worlds.
 Wakes up in the crimson fields of Can'-Ka No Rey.

 ## My alternative ending